"Picturesque Countryside

 Margarete SPARTZ's family is spread over the next 3 lists.
 Starting at the Boulaide mill, by 1902 they had left and moved to the village.
 They lived in the house called "Auf der Lann" in Boulaide.
 Their children were:

-1. Elizabeth SCHLEICH (b Jan 4 1895 although the 1895 census shows November 4 1894, died Jun 21 1945 in Chicago).
-She moved to Chicago around 1914 and married Peter TRES (Jul 29 1895- Jun 1966) around 1927.
+- Elizabeth SCHLEICH (b Jan 4 1895 although the 1895 census shows November 4 1894, died Jun 21 1945 in Chicago).
+Shearrived in Chicago in early 1915 and was welcomed by the Bierchens.
+Around 1927 she married Peter TRES (Jul 29 1895- Jun 1966) whose father owned a shoe store on Clark Stree.
 She worked as a dental nurse and was the godmother of Elizabeth "Elsie" BIERCHEN (GORDON, born 1916) and Elizabeth "Lee" MICHELAU (HAJDUK, born 1920) mentioned in the table above.

-2. Marie SCHLEICH (Oct 31 1896-1944) married Christian Nicolas Eugene BOUCHARD (Dec 26 1894 Kehlen- Feb 5 1977 Hollerich) in Luxembourg City on Feb 23, 1916, and had three daughters, Germaine (Marcel) WIRTZ (1916- Jan 24 2010), Yvonne (Bernard) LUX, and Marcelle (Eugene) LUX of Indiana.
+- Marie SCHLEICH (Oct 31 1896-1944) married Christian Nicolas Eugene BOUCHARD (Dec 26 1894 Kehlen- Feb 5 1977 Hollerich) in Luxembourg City on Feb 23, 1916, and had three daughters, Germaine (Marcel) WIRTZ (1916- Jan 24 2010), Yvonne (Bernard) LUX, and Marcelle (Eugene) LUX of Indiana.
 Bernard and Eugene were brothers.

-4. Anne Marie SCHLEICH (Nov 18 1900 at the mill - died May 13 1901)
+- Anne Marie SCHLEICH (Nov 18 1900 at the mill - died May 13 1901)

 The NILLES family